X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Integer Function**
 **FORMAT: LEN(&lt;string&gt;)**

-**Action:** Returns the number of chracters in the string expression.
+**Action:** Returns the number of characters in the string expression.
 Non-printed characters and blanks are counted.

 **EXAMPLE of the LEN Function:**
 ```BASIC